deanebarker/content-cloud-profile-visitor-groups/README.md

 The `SampleLoaders` class in the source provides some examples.

-There are two injected services.
-They're established in `AddProfileManager`, but can be replaced anytime after that:
+There are three injected services.
+They're established in `StartupExtensions.AddProfileManager`, but can be replaced anytime after that:

 ```
 services.AddSingleton<IProfileManager, ProfileManager>();
 services.AddSingleton<IProfileStore, ProfileStore>();
+services.AddSingleton<IIDProvider, CookieIdProvider>();
 ```

 ## ID Providers